Sarah Bernhardt: Farewell tours (1901–1913)

+She could not play in San Francisco because of the recent 1906 San Francisco earthquake, but she performed across the bay in the Hearst Greek Theatre at the University of California at Berkeley, and gave a recital, titled A Christmas Night during the Terror, for inmates at San Quentin penitentiary.

 Her tour continued into South America, where it was marred by a more serious event: at the conclusion of La Tosca in Rio de Janeiro, she leaped, as always, from the wall of the fortress to plunge to her death in the Tiber.
 This time, however, the mattress on which she was supposed to land had been positioned incorrectly.
 She landed on her right knee, which had already been damaged in earlier tours.
 She fainted and was taken from the theatre on a stretcher, but refused to be treated in a local hospital.
 She later sailed by ship from Rio to New York.
 When she arrived, her leg had swollen, and she was immobilised in her hotel for 15 days before returning to France.

 In 1906–1907, the French government finally awarded Bernhardt the Legion d'Honneur, but only in her role as a theatre director, not as an actress.
 However, the award at that time required a review of the recipients' moral standards, and Bernhardt's behavior was still considered scandalous.
 Bernhardt ignored the snub and continued to play both inoffensive and controversial characters.
-In November 1906, she starred in La Vierge d'Avila, ou La Courtisane de Dieu, by Catulle Mendes, playing Saint Theresa, followed on 27 January 1907 by Les Bouffons, by Miguel Zamocois, in which she played a young and amorous medieval lord.
+In November 1906, she starred in La Vierge d'Avila, ou La Courtisane de Dieu, by Catulle Mendès, playing Saint Theresa, followed on 27 January 1907 by Les Bouffons, by Miguel Zamocois, in which she played a young and amorous medieval lord.
 In 1909, she again played the 19-year-old Joan of Arc in Le Procès de Jeanne d'Arc by Émile Moreau.
 French newspapers encouraged schoolchildren to view her personification of French patriotism.